Zyperior/Project-Phonebook/readme.txt

 Some general information.
 The software will create a maximum of 3 files on your computer.
 They will be created in the directory from you RUN the software.
 The software will only load a file once you selected the category.
 Imagine if the category was instead users with their separate logins, wouldnt it make sense to only load that specific users data to prevent potential leaks?
-While it might not make much sense in protecting categorys our mindset was to create a solid framework that would be utilized further in the future.
+While it might not make much sense in protecting categories our mindset was to create a solid framework that would be utilized further in the future.

 Build instructions: